Sample Workshop Schedule

 5:40pm

-Closing Session and Lightning Talks (and Dinner) Participants and instructors gather to share their reflections on how it all fits together and what they plan to do when they get home to start making use of these tools, followed by an afterparty in which participants, staff, and alumni of previous workshops share their own unique insights into rationality and lives worth living.
+Closing Session Participants, volunteers, mentors, and instructors gather to share their reflections on how it all fits together and what they plan to do when they get home to start making use of these tools.

 ..followed by a whole lot more →